 How to watch Make Me Prime Minister

-Make Me Prime Minister airs on Channel 4 on Tuesday, September 27 at 9.15pm.
+The first episode of Make Me Prime Minister aired on Channel 4 on Tuesday, September 27 at 9.15pm.

 Former Prime Ministers on Channel 4 Make Me Prime Minister